astro-informatics/s2fft/README.rst

 Contributors :hammer:
 ------------------------

-The development of ``S2FFT`` is one aspect of the ``SAX`` collaborative project between the Mullard Space Science Laboratory (MSSL) and Advanced Research Computing (ARC), which aims to develop accelerated and differentiable spherical transforms to enable ongoing research into next-generation informatics techniques on the 2-sphere and rotation group.
+``S2FFT`` has been developed at UCL, predominantly by Matt Price and Jason McEwen, with support from UCL's Advanced Research Computing (ARC) Centre.
+The software was, in part, funded by a UCL-ARC Open Source Software Sustainability grant.

-Both academic groups are based at University College London (UCL) and this software was, in part, funded by a UCL-ARC Open Source Software Sustainability grant.
-We strongly encourage constributions from any developers that are interested; a simple example would be adding support for more spherical sampling patterns!
+We strongly encourage contributions from any interested developers; a simple example would be adding support for more spherical sampling patterns!

 Attribution :books: